 One in three women and one in four men will experience domestic violence in their lifetimes.
-Anyone, regardless of gender, race, sexual identity or orientation, or socio-economic status, can become a victim of domestic violence and domestic violence comes in many forms.
+Anyone can become a victim of domestic violence and domestic violence comes in many forms.

 FORMS OF ABUSE